 Against the stream of cheering fans, I made my way to an escalator that led to the Oiler dressing room, one floor down.
-I was stunned at all the people.
-On regular game days there’d be perhaps a dozen or so fans, mostly quiet, but now there were hundreds, and they weren’t quiet.
-The fans were kept back by metal, waist-high gates.
-And the noise!
-Wow!
-Crazy.
+I was stunned at the great number of fans.
+On regular game days there’d be perhaps a dozen or so, mostly quiet, but now there were hundreds, and they weren’t quiet.

 Inside was joyful chaos.